SOURCE: FluoroPharma Medical, Inc.

 For more information on the Company, please visit: www.fluoropharma.com

 BFPET, a Flourine-18 labeled tracer, has been designed to enter the myocardial cells in direct proportion to blood flow and cell membrane potential.
 These are two of the most important physiological indicators upon which adequate blood supply to the heart depends.
 BFPET has been designed to differentiate among those cells of the myocardium that may be ischemic, infarcted and those that are healthy.

 Ischemic and infarcted cells should take up less BFPET than healthy myocardial cells.
 The signal emitted by BFPET should be inversely proportional to the extent of myocardial injury.
 Therefore, FluoroPharma believes that ischemic heart tissue can be reliably detected by using BFPET.

 CardioPET is a modified fatty acid (MFA) that closely resembles naturally-occurring free fatty acids (FFAs) in the human body.
 FFAs are the major source of energy for healthy myocardium, where they are transported into the mitochondria and are then metabolized via beta-oxidation.
 CardioPET has completed Phase I studies where it was well tolerated and did not induce any adverse events or clinically significant deviations in laboratory values.
 The total radiation exposure was minimal and well within safety limits.

 About Coronary Artery Disease (CAD)

-Coronary Artery Disease (CAD) is a leading cause of death globally: more people die annually from CADs than from any other cause.
+Coronary Artery Diseases are the number one cause of death globally: more people die annually from CADs than from any other cause.
 More than 16 million people alive today have a history of heart attack, angina pectoris (chest pain) or both.
 It is also estimated that by 2030, this number will almost double and CADs will remain the single leading cause of death.